 - dot (n.)

-- Old English dott "speck, head of a boil," perhaps related to Norwegian dot "lump, small knot," Dutch dot "knot, small bunch, wisp," Old High German tutta "nipple;" ultimate origin unclear.
+- Old English dott "speck, head of a boil," perhaps related to Norwegian dot "lump, small knot," Dutch dot "knot, small bunch, wisp," Old High German tutta "nipple;" further etymology unclear.

 Known from a single source c.
 1000; the word reappeared with modern meaning "mark" c.
 1530; not common until 18c.
 Morse telegraph sense is from 1838.
 On the dot "punctual" is 1909, in reference to a clock dial face.
 Dot-matrix first attested 1975.